Parallel By D.I. Jolly

 Yes, they’d had a small fight at the wedding, and she’d gotten a bit drunk at the birthday party which made him feel uncomfortable.
 But the restaurant date had been fantastic and they’d laughed like they hadn’t in months.
 Which was the kicker, they never laughed anymore.

 The morning of the dumping, Johnny found himself staring into the mirror trying to find himself in the face that he saw staring back at him.
-He felt empty, hollowed out by guilt he didn’t own, by regrets he didn’t deserve and by shame that he’d been stirred into his morning coffee every-fucking-day for a year and 3 weeks.
+He felt empty, hollowed out by guilt he didn’t own, by regrets he didn’t deserve and by shame that he’d been stirring into his morning coffee every-fucking-day for a year and 3 weeks.

 And he felt sad, disappointed with himself and his life.
 He had been so desperate to love her that he didn’t realise that he didn’t.
 Never had.
 And she loved that about him.
 Loved how much he wanted to love her.
 When he finally delivered the speech, he found he lost all the brave and big things he’d wanted to say.
 He forgot the cards in his pocket littered with bold statements like.